Karthi-Raja/Pizza-Sales/README.md

 # Pizza-Sales
-A dashboard created using  the pizza sales data with the help of Power BI and with the insights
+A dashboard was created using  the pizza sales data with the help of Power BI and with the insights

+The values that are obtained are verified using the SQL queries which are uploaded along with it.